drizzle-team/onedollarstats-package/README.md

 **Parameters:**

-- `eventName` – Event name
+- `eventName` – Name of the event.
-- `pathOrProps` – Optional, если строка то это путь, если обьект то кастомные пропсы
+- `pathOrProps` – Optional, **string** represents the path, **object** represents custom properties.
-- `props` – Optional, properties if the second argument is a path string
+- `props` – Optional, properties if the second argument is a path string.

 ---

 ## Click Autocapture

-You can automatically capture clicks on elements by adding special HTML attributes:
+Automatically capture clicks on elements using these HTML attributes:

-- `data-s-event` – sets the event name.
+- `data-s-event`– Name of the event
-- `data-s-event-path` – sets the path representing the page where the event occurred (optional).
+- `data-s-event-path` Optional, the path representing the page where the event occurred
-- `data-s-event-props` – sets properties that will be sent with the event (optional).
+- `data-s-event-props` – Optional, properties to send with the event

 For full details, see the [Click Autocapture documentation](https://docs.onedollarstats.com/send-events).